williamczuba/TrainTrack/README.md

 # About the team

 Each team member was assigned a primary role for the project in addition to being a full stack developer.
-Therefor, each team member will have programed at least part of every portion of the project, and will have experience as both a lead programmer and a bug hunter.
+Therefore, each team member will have programed at least part of every portion of the project, and will have experience as both a lead programmer and a bug hunter.

 The team members and their primary responsibilities are: